federicolucca/Python-Recommendation-Engine/README.md

 Backend for web based recommendation system is also available [here](https://github.com/AdnanShah/Python-Recommendation-System/tree/rest_api_lightfm/django-rest-framework/fm_Rec):

 - [Rest Api](https://github.com/AdnanShah/Python-Recommendation-System/tree/rest_api_lightfm/django-rest-framework/fm_Rec): I also created a rest api for the recommender using django and django-restframework which takes user_id as input and predict items user may also like.

+### The main contents of this project are following:

+- Implementation of implicit collaborative filtering using [LightFM framework](https://github.com/lyst/lightfm).
+- Different ways of recommendating items to uers(user-user or item-item)
+- Implementation of demo program of the recommender system

 ## Installing